Luis Urías Preview, Player Props: Red Sox vs. Yankees

 Luis Urías At The Plate

-- Urias is hitting .181 with three doubles, two home runs and 10 walks.
+- Urias is hitting .186 with three doubles, three home runs and 11 walks.

-- Urias has driven in a run in six games this year (20.7%), including two games with multiple runs batted in.
+- Urias has had an RBI in seven games this season (23.3%), including three multi-RBI outings (10.0%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in eight of 29 games so far this season.
+- He has scored a run in nine of 30 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.